Luis-Heredia-Vasquez/Office_Hours_Scheduling_System/README.md

 - **Linked List**: to store active appointments for each professor.
 - **Queue (FIFO)**: to manage a waitlist of students.
 - **Stack (LIFO)**: to track canceled appointments for possible restoration or review.
+- **Hashtable (Dictionary)**: to map each professor’s name to their appointments, schedule, and contact information.

 ## 🗂 Technologies